tgirke/rcf/index.md

 Annual User Registration Fee

-The annual registration fee of $1,000 gives all members of an UCR lab access to our high-performance compute infrastructure.
+The annual registration fee of $1,000 gives all members of an UCR lab access to our high-performance computing infrastructure.
 The registration provides access to the following resources:

   * Over 2500 CPU cores, ~2PB disk space, 512GB-1TB of memory/node, etc. More details are available on the compute hardware page.